 At most times of the year, you can turn up in any French town and find a room or a place in a campsite.
 Booking a couple of nights in advance can be reassuring, however, as it saves you the effort of trudging round and ensures that you know what you’ll be paying; many hoteliers, campsite managers and hostel managers speak at least a little English.
 In most places, you’ll be able to get a simple double for €35–40, though expect to pay at least €50 for a reasonable level of comfort.
 Paris and the Côte d’Azur are more expensive, however, with equivalent rates of roughly €60 and €100.
-We’ve detailed a selection of hotels throughout this book, and given a price for each (see Accommodation prices); as a general rule the areas around train stations have the highest density of cheap hotels.
+As a general rule the areas around train stations have the highest density of cheap hotels.

 Problems may arise between mid-July and the end of August, when the French take their own vacations en masse.
 During this period, hotel and hostel accommodation can be hard to come by, particularly in the coastal resorts, and you may find yourself falling back on local tourist offices for help.